AaltoSciComp/scicomp-docs/triton/apps/python.rst

 A few notes about conda environments:

 -  Once you use a conda environment, everything goes into it.
-Don't mix versions with, for example, local packages in your home dir.
+Don't mix versions with, for example, local packages in your home dir and ``--pip install --user``.
+Things installed (even previously) with ``pip install --user`` will be visible in the conda environment and can make your life hard!
    Eventually you'll get dependency problems.
 -  Often the same goes for other python based modules.
 We have setup many modules that do use anaconda as a backend.
 So, if you know what